CodeMonkeyZero/ZeroEightOne/README.md

 You can use other icon sets if you wish, but you should always consider using the correctly sized logo images to avoid slowing down your EPG.

 ============
-For help installing PTVL and skins go here. http://forum.kodi.tv/showthread.php?tid=169032
+For help installing PseudoTV Live (PTVL) and skins go here. http://forum.kodi.tv/showthread.php?tid=169032

 /// Show your support ///